msu/csci-535-spring2022/README.md

 ### Course Textbook(s)

 - Edelsbrunner and Harer, Computational Topology
+- Cormen, Leiserson, Rivest, and Stein, Introduction to Algorithms (in MSU library online!)
 - Additional readings as assigned below

 ### End of Syllabus Task